-The failure of all Manufacturer Defendants to effectively monitor and report suspicious orders of prescription opioids, their aggressive misinformation campaign aimed at increasing public consumption of highly addictive opioids nationally, in Virginia and in Rockbridge County, their failure to forthrightly provide accurate information to the United States Food and Drug Administration (“FDA”), their failure to adhere to FDA regulations regarding misbranding, their failure to implement measures to prevent the filling of suspicious orders, and their perverse utilization of so-called “patient advocacy” groups to evade FDA regulations concerning consumer drug-marketing greatly contributed to a vast increase in opioid overuse and addiction.
-Manufacturer Defendants’ conduct thus directly caused a public-health and law-enforcement crisis across this country, including in Rockbridge County.
+The failure of all Manufacturer Defendants to effectively prevent suspicious orders of prescription opioids, their aggressive misinformation and pricing campaigns aimed at maximizing the dispensing and their distribution of highly addictive opioids nationally, in Virginia, and in Halifax County, their failure to forthrightly provide accurate information to the United States Food and Drug Administration (“FDA”), their failure to adhere to FDA regulations regarding misbranding, and their perverse utilization of so-called “patient advocacy” groups to evade FDA regulations concerning consumer drug-marketing foreseeably contributed to a vast increase in opioid overuse, diversion and addiction.
+Manufacturer Defendants’ conduct thus directly caused a public-health and law-enforcement crisis across this country, including in Halifax County.

 Distributor Defendants